Facebook bans Myanmar military chief and says it was 'too slow' to act

 International experts have pointed to Facebook as being a major source of misinformation and hate speech fueling violence against minorities in Myanmar.
 A Reuters investigative report published earlier this month found that Facebook was "failing" to end hate speech against the Rohingya and other Muslims.

+Facebook has been struggling for months to deal with questions about the kind of content it allows on its website and other platforms.

+The social network has been working to combat fake news ahead of US elections in November.
+In India, more than a dozen mob lynchings in recent months have been linked to hoax messages spread on its messaging platform WhatsApp.

-Facebook on Monday defended its progress in a country where many people use it as a primary source of news and communication.
+Facebook on Monday defended its progress in Myanmar, where many people use it as a primary source of news and communication.

 "The ethnic violence in Myanmar has been truly horrific," it said.
 "While we were too slow to act, we're now making progress — with better technology to identify hate speech, improved reporting tools, and more people to review content."